mompiou/pycotem/doc/docs/diffraction.md

 ## Orientation from a set of diffraction vectors

-If a set of at least 3 diffraction vectors are given, the orientation can be retrieved knowing the position of the vectors in the holder frame $h$.
-Given the direction $X$ in the crystal $c$ frame:
+If a set of at least 3 linearly independent diffraction vectors are given, the orientation can be retrieved knowing the position of the vectors in the sample coordinates $s$ (see below regarding ambiguities).
+Given the direction $X$ in the crystal $c$ coordinates:

 $$
-O_c  X = O_h
+O_c  X = O_s
 \begin{pmatrix}
 1\\
 0 \\